lil-brumski/brumski_cpp/README.md

 *To use the files in this directory:*

 *1. Clone this GitHub repository onto your device  preferably your compiler's include directory or if you want, your project folder.*

+*2. This library contains mathematics and ASCII art related stuff.*